Nu Riot

 Nu Riot (printed as NU ЯIOT and pronounced "New Riot") is the debut "mini-album" from Wagdug Futuristic Unity, released on October 24, 2007.
-Ill Machine was the only single from the album and also appears on the soundtrack for the new Appleseed Ex Machina.
-Also, The intro of the remixed version of Hakai (Deathtroy) is sampled from the SPK song "slogun".
+"Ill Machine" was the only single from the album and also appears on the soundtrack to the new Appleseed Ex Machina.
+Also, The intro of the remixed version of Hakai (Deathtroy) is sampled from the SPK's song "slogun".